adaeris/adaeris.github.io/OCS.md

 Oreo.
 White she-kit with black spots and a purple collar. kittypet.
 Bio: She-kit~ scared of pretty much everthing ~clumsy~kittypet

+Ravenfeather.
+Black tom with yellow eyes.

+Shrewstar.
+Tan tom with green eyes. leader of Windclan

+Dapplefern.
+Brown she-cat with reddish-brown spots

+That is it I will make more!
+I will work on the Alleigences for the books with these!
 (DO NOT AT SPACES IN NAMES!!)